EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Experiments

-\paragraph{Models and datasets.} We evaluate EDA-DM for both unconditional and conditional image generation using pixel-space diffusion models (DDIMs)~\cite{song2020denoising} and latent-space diffusion models (LDMs)~\cite{rombach2022high}.
-For unconditional image generation, we conduct experiments using the pre-trained DDIM model on CIFAR-10 dataset, LDM-4 model on LSUN-Bedroom dataset, and LDM-8 model on LSUN-Church dataset~\cite{yu2015lsun}.
-For conditional image generation, we conduct the class-guided generation experiments using LDM-4 model on ImageNet dataset~\cite{deng2009imagenet}.
-To demonstrate the effectiveness of our method for large models, we also conduct text-guided generation experiments with the Stable-Diffusion model on MS-COCO validation~\cite{lin2014microsoft}. \paragraph{Quantization and comparison settings.} For a fair quantization experiment, EDA-DM use a calibration set of 1024 samples and configure the model and reconstruction the same way as Q-Diffusion~\cite{li2023q}. we employ channel-wise quantization for weights and layer-wise quantization for activations, as it is a common setting.
-The notion `WxAy' is employed to represent the bit-widths of weights `W' and activations `A'.
-For the experimental comparison, we compare EDA-DM with the PTQ works for diffusion models, including PTQ4DM~\cite{shang2023post}, Q-Diffusion~\cite{li2023q}, and PTQD~\cite{he2023ptqd}.
-Since the other PTQ works, including TDQ~\cite{so2023temporal} and ADP-DM~\cite{wang2023towards}, set experimental configurations differently, we also conduct experiments to compare EDA-DM with them in the Appendix C.
+For a fair quantization experiment, EDA-DM configures the models and reconstruction the same way as Q-Diffusion~\cite{li2023q}. we employ channel-wise quantization for weights and layer-wise quantization for activations, as it is a common setting.
+In the reconstruction, we set the calibration samples to 1024 and the training batch to 32 for DDIMs and LDMs experiments.
+Due to time and memory source constraints, we adjust the reconstruction calibration samples to 256 and the training batch to 2 for Stable-Diffusion.
+The notion ``WxAy'' is employed to represent the bit-widths of weights ``W'' and activations ``A''.
+For the experimental comparison, we compare EDA-DM with the PTQ methods for diffusion models, including PTQ4DM~\cite{shang2023post}, Q-Diffusion~\cite{li2023q}, PTQD~\cite{he2023ptqd}, ADP-DM~\cite{wang2023towards}, TFMQ-DM~\cite{huang2024tfmq}, TAC-Diffusion~\cite{yao2024timestep}, and TCAQ-DM~\cite{huang2024tcaq}.

-\paragraph{Metrics and evaluation.} We use Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Sliding Fréchet Inception Distance (sFID)~\cite{salimans2016improved} to evaluate the generation results.
-Since the generalization of Inception Score (IS)~\cite{salimans2016improved} is limited, we only evaluate it for classification datasets.
-For text-guided experiments, we add CLIP score~\cite{hessel2021clipscore} to evaluate the semantic relevance of the generated images to the text prompts.
-Furthermore, we conduct human preference evaluations to compensate for the lack of automated metrics.
-Following the common practice~\cite{shang2023post,li2023q,so2023temporal}, the Stable-Diffusion generates 10,000 images, while all other models generate 50,000 images.
-Besides, we also calculate the Bit Operations with one denoising process and Size of models to visualize the effects of model compression and acceleration, as shown in Appendix D. All experiments are performed on one RTX A6000.
-The more detailed experimental implementations are showcased in Appendix A.